 What do I do with the pouch after?

-The spent chemistry — ammonium chloride and sodium thiosulfate — is non-toxic and water-soluble.
+The spent chemistry — ammonium nitrate solution — is non-toxic and water-soluble.
 Safe to dispose of in a bin or, in a pinch, wash out with water.
 Disposal instructions will be printed on the pack.
 Leave No Trace principles apply.

 How much will it cost?